tolgahannkeles/COMP413-Term-Project/README.md

 ```
 comp413-g5-smart-parking-system/
 ├── README.md           # Overview of the project
-├── src/                # Source code for ESP32 and Flutter app
+├── mobile_app/         # Source code for Flutter app
+├── microcontrollers/   # Source code for gateway and sensor nodes
 ├── docs/               # Documentation and project report (PDF)
 └── images/             # Images for system architecture
 ```